1970’s Fireplace Makeover Before & After

 A fireplace is the focal point of most rooms so it should look amazing!
 Whether you have an electric fireplace, gas or wood burning fireplace, it should feature an aesthetically pleasing fireplace surround and mantel.

-The fireplace before (see below) had strange orangy toned stones, which almost looked rusty at times with the ugliest vents built in which at one point, provided heat into the room.
-With the help of my dad, this fireplace update was about to be one of our biggest makeovers yet.
+The 70s fireplace before (see below) had strange orangy toned stones, which almost looked rusty at times with the ugliest vents built in which at one point, provided heat into the room.

-When I first thought about updating our 1970’s fireplace, I wasn’t thinking it would end up being such a big task.
 Honestly, I thought we could get it done in a weekend, maybe two.
 My dad is a genius when it comes to structural aspect and how to make it work.
 However, he is terrible as visualizing and figuring out the design aspect.

-This living space before when it was used as the kids playroom.
 A complete hodge podge of furniture, mis-matched shelves, cabinets, toys and whatever else didn’t have a home.

 The entire room is shaping up and the fireplace is by far, one of my favorite DIY projects yet.
 The impact that the wooden surround has added vs the previous stone is dramatic.

 I will share with you next week how I added the decorative molding trim as well as how we constructed the mantle which was the final touch to bringing this fireplace to life.
-It’s amazing how white paint brought this fireplace to life.

-How to Update a 1970s Stone Fireplace
+More Posts: How to Update a 1970s Stone Fireplace

-Our fireplace makeover is broken down into 4 stages:
+This fireplace makeover is broken down into 4 stages:

 - Framing around the stone fireplace with 2×4’s